 - Gluten-free substitutes for foods commonly made with wheat are widely available at mainstream and health food stores, direct from gluten-free food manufacturers and from Internet sites.

 - Distilled alcoholic beverages, distilled vinegars, and wine may be safely included in the gluten-free diet.
-Most beers, ales, lagers, malted beverages, and other fermented beverages are made from gluten-containing grains and are NOT gluten-free.
+Most beers, ales, lagers, and malted beverages are made from gluten-containing grains and are NOT gluten-free.
 Beers made from gluten-free grains, such as sorghum, are gluten-free.